 - Lean administrative component

-- See Lean in action - company tours
+- See Lean in action with company tours

 - Parking is included with tuition and adjacent to the classroom